We’re the Cartographers of the Internet Age.

 Grants & Public Institutions

-Graphika partners with leading research institutions and academic publications to advance our capabilities while informing public discourse on the flow of influence and information within large-scale social networks.
+Graphika partners with leading research institutions to advance our capabilities while informing public discourse on the flow of influence and information within large-scale social networks.

 Graphika’s channel partners match clients with Graphika services in a wide array of industries all over the world.

-We Bring Transparency to Social Networks, Analyzing How They Form, How They Evolve, How They Are Manipulated.
+We Bring Clarity To Complex Social Networks, Analyzing How They Form, How They Evolve, How They Are Manipulated.

 Graphika in Action